 Compare offerings and share your lists with others.

-This course is intended as an overview of painting techniques, concepts, and related history.
+This course is intended as an overview of acrylic painting techniques, concepts, and related history.
 It has been designed for a broad range of students to become competent with composition, perspective, brushwork and color application.
-It is highly recommended that students have some previous experience with college-level drawing courses.
-Projects will include still-life, landscape, and color field abstraction.
+It is highly recommended that students have previous experience in college-level drawing courses.
+Projects will include still-life, landscape, and field abstraction and portraiture.
 Students will explore specific techniques through group activities which will provide the basis for individual exploration.
 Thematic concepts will be discussed as primers to aide students toward loosely narrative work.
 Class time will be devoted to studio work, presentations, demonstrations, and critiques.
 In addition, students will be expected to work outside of the designated class time to complete all required assignments.

 Credits per quarter